mfeemster/keysharp/README.md

 		+ COM.
 		+ Threads.

 * In addition to Keysharp.exe, there is another executable that ships with the installer named Keyview.exe.
-This program can be used to see the C# code that is generated for the script code.
+This program can be used to see the C# code that is generated from the corresponding script code.
 	+ It gives real-time feedback so you can see immediately when you have a syntax error.
+	+ It is recommended that you use this to write code.
+	+ The editor is very primitive at the moment, and help improving it would be greatly appreciated.

 Despite our best efforts to remain compatible with the AHK spec, there are differences.
 Some of these differences are a reduction in functionality, and others are an increase.
 There are also slight syntax changes.